Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Code and Data availability

 \section{Code and Data availability}

 The code for Monte-Carlo simulations can be found on Github: \url{https://github.com/vandriiashen/mc-scattering}.
-The data for training and testing were generated using this code.
+The training and testing data were generated using this code.
 Sequences of parameters used for volume generation are included in the repository.
-Scripts for DCNN training and POD computation are in \url{https://github.com/vandriiashen/pod-xray-images}.
+Scripts for DCNN training and POD computation are available at \url{https://github.com/vandriiashen/pod-xray-images}.